KIMB-technologies/Radio-API/Setup.md

 	1. `http://radio.example.com/setupapp/iden/asp/BrowseXML/loginXML.asp?token=0` (returns `<EncryptedToken>3a3f5ac48a1dab4e</EncryptedToken>`)
 	2. `http://radio.example.com/setupapp/iden/asp/BrowseXML/loginXML.asp?gofile=&mac=aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa&dlang=eng&fver=4&ven=iden00` (returns `<?xml version="1.0" encoding="UTF-8" standalone="yes"?> <ListOfItems> ... </ListOfItems>`)
 	3. Get the GUI-Code from the preceding response and try to used it to access the GUI at `http://radio.example.com/gui/`

+### Im- & Export
+There is an Im- & Export web interface at `./gui/im-export.php`.
+To activate and use it, a token must be set in the configuration as `CONF_IM_EXPORT_TOKEN`.
+This token needs to have at least 15 chars and must consist only of `[A-Za-z0-9]`.

+Using the token a JSON file containing all Radio-API data can be created and downloaded.
+This files contains for each radio the list of radio stations, podcasts, stations last listened to via RadioBrowser, and podcast episodes already listened to.
+It also contains the list for assigning GUI-Codes to radios and the configuration file used in non-Docker mode.

+Such an export JSON file can be imported to Radio-API afterwards.
+Thereby, all data can be replaces, appended or only the data for one radio might be overwritten.
+(The configuration file used in non-Docker mode will not be imported.)
+More information is available at the  Im- & Export web interface.

 ### Nginx Load Balancer
 An example file to use *Radio-API* behind a nginx load balancer as reverse proxy.